DistrictDataLabs/yellowbrick/docs/api/text/umap_vis.rst

 .. image:: images/umap_kmeans.png

-On one hand, these clusters aren’t particularly well concentrated by the two dimensional embedding of UMAP; while on the other hand, the true labels for this data are.
-That is a good indication that your data does indeed live on a manifold in your TF-IDF space and that structure is being ignored by the KMeans algorithm.
+On one hand, these clusters aren’t particularly well concentrated by the two-dimensional embedding of UMAP; while on the other hand, the true labels for this data are.
+That is a good indication that your data does indeed live on a manifold in your TF-IDF space and that structure is being ignored by the K-Means algorithm.
 Clustering can be quite tricky in high dimensional spaces and it is often a good idea to reduce your dimension before running clustering algorithms on your data.